helmutbuhler/jetson_nano_image_milana/readme.md

  -  Working SPI ports.
 Due to a bug in the official image, the SPI ports cannot be used because the GPIO driver accesses them.
 (There are no working workarounds that don't involve flashing the Jetson Nano from a Linux machine).
  - More robust I2C ports.
 The official release can lock the kernel randomly for up for 10 seconds when using I2C.

 All of these changes required me to build a custom Linux kernel and rebuild the ISO files.
 To save you the hassle I publish the modified ISO here.
-This ISO is also used in the [Milana robot](https://github.com/helmutbuhler/milana_robot) project, but the issues it fixes are completely independent of it and you can use it for anything you like.
+This ISO is also used in the [Milana Robot](https://github.com/helmutbuhler/milana_robot) project, but the issues it fixes are completely independent of it and you can use it for anything you like.

 ## Links to the ISOs
-Here you can download the ISOs.
-See [here](build.md) if you want to build the ISO yourself. todo
+You can download the ISOs [here](https://huggingface.co/datasets/MilanaRobot/jetson_nano_image_milana_iso/tree/main).
+See [here](build.md) if you want to build the ISO yourself.

 ## Usage
 ### Flash ISO file